status-im/status-cli-client/README.md

     	Name of public chat to send to. (default "whatever") -data string
-    	Location for Status data. (default "/tmp/status-cli-client") -key string
+    	Location for Status data. (default "/tmp/status-cli-client") -ens string
+    	ENS name to send with the message.
+  -key string
     	Hex private key for your Status identity.
   -message string